Chris-Richards3/MySQL-Project/README.md

 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/9.png)

-**10. What are the app names and platforms and how many virtual sessions it runs with a rating with 4 or higher**
+**10. List the app name(s), platforms and the amount of virtual sessions it has been connected to.
+Only list Apps with a rating with 4.0 or greater.**

 ```
 SELECT appName, platform, COUNT(virtualID) as 'Virtual Session Ids', rating